Fjell: Coat of arms

-The coat of arms was granted on 27 April 1957.
-The arms are black and gray with a blue background.
-They show the geography in the municipality, specifically the sea (shown with grey wavy lines) and the steep mountains (shown with three black triangular shapes).
-The grey seagull shown above the mountains is common in the area.
+The coat of arms was adopted by the municipal council on 27 April 1957 and it was in use until 1 January 2020 when the municipality was dissolved.
+The blazon is "Azure, a seagull volant argent over a fess sable dancetty topped and wavy with three bars wavy argent beneath".
+This means the arms have a blue field (background) and the charge is a seagull flying over three triangular black mountain shapes over three wavy lines.
+The seagull and wavy lines have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
+A mural crown was often displayed above the shield.
+The arms were designed to show the geography of the municipality, specifically the sea (shown with three wavy lines) and the steep mountains (shown with three black triangular shapes).
+The seagull shown above the mountains is a common bird in the area.
+The arms are canting since the name of the municipality means "mountain".
+The arms were designed by Magnus Hardeland, but they were never formally approved by the government because they did not meet the Norwegian heraldic guidelines for coats of arms.

 Churches

 The Church of Norway had one parish (sokn) within the municipality of Fjell.
 It is part of the Vesthordland prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 Fjell was an island municipality located entirely on islands off the coast of the mainland Bergen Peninsula.
 It covered many islands in a large archipelago that stretched from Sund in the south to Fedje in the north.
 The largest island in Fjell was Sotra, although only the northern half of the island is part of Fjell.
 The second-largest island was Litlesotra, where the largest village area in Fjell is located (the village of Straume).
 The small island of Bildøyna is located between those two islands.
 The small island of Geitung lies north of Bildøyna and the small island of Bjorøy lies to the south.
 Bjorøy is not connected to Fjell by road, but there is the undersea Bjorøy Tunnel that connects it to the city of Bergen.
 On the western side of Sotra, the smaller islands of Algrøyna, Lokøyna, and Syltøyna are located.
 On the north end of Sotra lies the small islands of Misje and Turøyna.